gatsbyjs/gatsby/docs/docs/emotion.md

 npm install --save gatsby-plugin-emotion @emotion/core @emotion/styled
 ```

-And then add it to your site's `gatsby-config.js`:
+And then add the plugin to your site's `gatsby-config.js`:

 ```javascript:title=gatsby-config.js
 module.exports = {